kawu/partage/README.md

 This will normally speed up parsing, but there is a price to pay -- additional restrictions may make the parser fail for some sentences.
 In such situations, the parser will explore the full parsing hypergraph and actually work slower.

+The related `--beta` parameter alows to determine the number of supertags and heads for each token dynamically, based on the corresonding probabilities.
+For instance, with `--beta 0.01` and the highest supertag probability of `0.9`, all the supertags with the probabilities lower than `0.01*0.9` will be discarded.

 #### Earley